-- b) restriction on employment in the industry to only those registered workers under the law: - c) Prohibition of construction work by employers, without registration under the law; - d) equitable sharing of the available employment, category-wise, on the basis of rotational booking of workers; - e) Vesting of the responsibility for determining and disbursement of wages in the autonomous body; and - f) provision for various other entitlements including Social Security and a minimum guarantee of wages by the autonomous body.
+- (a) compulsory registration of the employers and of the workers; - (b) restriction on employment in the industry to only those workers who are registered under the law : - (c) Prohibition of construction work by employers, without registration under the law; - (d) equitable sharing of the available employment, category-wise, on the basis of rotational booking of workers; - (e) Vesting of the responsibility for determing wages and their disbursement in the autonomous body; and - (f) provision for various other entitlements including social security and a minimum guarantee of wages by the autonomous body.

-PREAMBLE:
+Preamble :

-Social and Economic justice are the promise of our Constitution.
-Justice to the construction workers who are long neglected victims of very exploitative affliction is therefore an urgent imperative of our Socialist Republic.
+Social and economic justice are the promise of our Constitution.
+Justice to the construction workers who are long neglected victims of very exploitative conditions is therefore an urgent imperative of our Socialist Republic.

-the experience of implementational failure and legal and litigation hurdles of existing Labour Legislations have made it necessary to make creative changes in the structure schemes and operation of any labour legislation designed to liberate the workers in this sector from the unjust practices prevalent in the field, the participation of the workers as envisaged by the Constitution under Article 43 A of the Constitution in the working of the legislation and enforcement of remedies thereunder is essential if credibility and confidence were to be commanded by the law.
+The experience of implementational failure and legal and litigational hurdles of existing labour legislations have made it necessary to make creative changes in the structure, schemes and operation of any labour legislation designed to liberate the workers in this sector from the unjust practices prevalent in the field.

+The participation of workers as envisaged by the constitution under Article 43 A in the working of the legislation and enforcement of remedies thereunder is essential if credibility and confidence are to be commanded by the law.